The effects of a C-section last much longer than you think, a new study has found

 Far from being the "easy way out," a C-section is actually a pretty invasive form of surgery that medical exert agree should be a last resort when vaginal delivery simply is not possible or safe for mother and baby.

-And a new study goes further in highlighting just this.
+And a Scottish study goes further in highlighting just this.

 Because while the study, published just last week in PLoS Medicine, found that women who’ve had a cesarean delivery have decreased risks of urinary incontinence and pelvic prolapse compared to woman who delivered vaginally, C-sections do carry higher risks of miscarriage, placenta previa and other serious complications with future pregnancies, according to the findings.

 The Scottish researchers discovered babies born via C-section also face different odds when compared to infants delivered vaginally.
 Specifically, it looks like cesarean babies are more likely to be overweight or obese by 5 years old, and are more prone to developing asthma during childhood.
 Interestingly, they are however less likely to develop inflammatory bowel disease.